 When we go snow tubing we always wear snow pants, warm winter coats, helmet, googles, winter boots and gloves.
 You don’t have to wear a helmet, but it’s recommended.

-Reminder – during the pandemic it’s required that you wear a face mask or covering.
+Reminder – during the pandemic, quests are required to wear a face mask when snow tubing.

-The Yeti Tube Park hut is where you pick up your day passes.
+The Yeti Tube Park hut is where you pick up your day passes (and hot chocolate!).

 Tips for tubing at Sasquatch Mountain Resort

-- This year is a little different because of COVID.
-You need to plan ahead and book your time online.
+- You need to plan ahead and book your time online.
 You cannot just show up and expect to go tubing.
-The time slots are in 2 hour blocks.
+Time slots are 2 hour blocks.
 We went from 4:00 to 6:00 PM.
 At the time of our visit it was still light outside, but it got dark shortly afterwards.